 When does Snapdocs send out 1099-MISCs?

 Snapdocs sends 1099-MISCs to signing agents who have received $600 or more through VendorPay at the end of January.
-Your 1099-MISC will be mailed to the payment address you have on file for VendorPay.
+Your 1099-MISC will be mailed to the payment address you have listed on your W-9.
 The form usually arrives in the mail 1-2 weeks after the mailing date.
-You can double check or update the address that's currently on file for VendorPay by going to https://app.snapdocs.com/payment_account.

 Why did I receive a 1099-MISC from Snapdocs?

-While Snapdocs is not the hiring party, we do issue 1099s on behalf of companies who make their notary payments through VendorPay direct deposit.
+While Snapdocs is not the hiring party, we do issue 1099s on behalf of companies who make their payments to signing agents through VendorPay direct deposit.
 For companies that use VendorPay, Snapdocs is the one who processes the payment and hands it to signing agents, which means that payment effectively comes from Snapdocs in these situations.